 How Do I Register for Courses?

-Undergraduate students in the Associate in Arts (AA), Bachelor of Science in Elementary Education (BSED), and Educator Preparation Institute (EPI) should contact Undergraduate Advisor, Ana Gamundi, for advising as well as registration issues.
+Lower Division undergraduate students in the Associate in Arts (AA) should contact Lower Division Advisor, Michelle Aguirre, for advising as well as registration issues.

 Students enrolling through the Doral Leadership Institute (DLI) will be registered in accordance with their Frontline registrations.